Veal Scallopini Recipe

 I urge you to only purchase humanely raised veal.
 Milk fed veal, no matter how tender and delicious it may be, is produced by keeping the animals in very inhumane conditions.
 I would suggest buying non-milk fed veal that has been raised using humane practices.

-Browse all of our Italian recipes here.
+Browse all of our Italian recipes, including more veal recipes, here.

 Sign up here and be the first to get new recipes and tips.